 After lunch is rest hour, a much needed time of relaxation for our campers to recharge before they return to their fun-filled schedule.
 In our busy world, we rarely set aside time to truly and simply rest.
 At Highlander, this is a priority.
 During this quiet time, campers can enjoy the old fashioned art of writing a letter, spend some quality time with their friends or even lose themselves in a handpicked book from our library.
 And sometimes, especially as the summer wears on, rest hour is about just that… REST.

-In the middle of fourth period, they hear someone screaming “Apple Cart!” and watch as fellow campers rush toward a Highlander golf cart loaded with boxes and boxes of apples.
-The boys of Cabin 26 join in on the apple frenzy and soon find themselves enjoying a crisp, refreshing snack under the bright blue Carolina sky.
+In the middle of fourth period, the boys hear someone screaming “Apple Cart!” and watch as fellow campers rush toward a Highlander golf cart loaded with boxes and boxes of apples.
+Campers and staff join in on the apple frenzy and soon find themselves enjoying a crisp, refreshing snack under the bright blue Carolina sky.
 Then it’s right back to the fun and excitement of their final activities!

-Just before dinner, campers enjoy another round of free time.
+Before dinner, campers enjoy more free time.
 Some play tether-ball, some relax in their hammocks and some make one last visit to the camp store.
 With the hustle and bustle of camp and a fully-loaded schedule each day, campers really enjoy this unstructured free time.

 At dinner, the dining hall is once again filled with energy and lively conversation.
-Plates of hot food and pitchers of ice-cold water are passed around each table as campers talk about all the fun they had that day and share their excitement for tonight’s Evening Program – the timeless, ageless Camp Highlander tradition… Square Dance!
+Plates of hot food and pitchers of ice-cold water are passed around each table as campers talk about all the fun they had that day and share their excitement for tonight’s Evening Program.
+Whether it’s our favorite form of cardio at camp, Square Dance or solving riddles and unscrambling letters during a scavenger hunt, the night is sure to be full of fun!

-After one final round of “Carolina Shooting Stars”, “Brevard Bow-ties” and “Four-Leaf Clovers”, the music dies down and campers head back to their cabins.
-The boys of Cabin 26 brush their teeth, wash off the fun of the day and climb into bed.
-Before each tired head hits the pillow, however, the counselors ask each boy to share what his favorite part of the day was and what he’s most looking forward to about tomorrow.
+After an exciting night the boys head back to their cabin, to rest-up for another day of camp.
+Campers brush their teeth, wash off the fun of the day and climb into bed.
+Before each tired head hits the pillow, the counselors ask each boy to share what his favorite part of the day was and what he’s most looking forward to about tomorrow.
 Exhausted and excited, each camper slowly drifts off into a peaceful night’s sleep as the conversation tapers off and a nightly chorus of crickets, owls and a gentle breeze ruffling through the trees settles in over the mountain.